Nottingham Trent University offers opportunities to read for an MPhil or a PhD degree by research in all of its academic schools.

 Supervising your studies

-Conducting doctoral level research towards an MPhil or a PhD degree requires different skills from undergraduate or taught postgraduate study.
+Conducting doctoral level research towards a PhD degree requires different skills from undergraduate or taught postgraduate study.
 You will mostly work on your own research project, and we emphasise the importance of regular meetings with your supervisory team.

 Your supervisory team consists of a Director of Studies (DoS), who will usually have expertise in your subject area, and at least one other supervisor selected for their complementary expertise, such as relevant research methods.
 Additionally, independent assessors will be appointed to give you, and your supervisory team, support and guidance at certain key stages during your studies.